VETERANS MENTAL HEALTH TRAINING INITIATIVE

 2018-19 VMHTI CONFERENCES

 The VMHTI conferences are free approved for continuing education credits for physicians and continuing education credit hours for New York State licensed social workers, mental health counselors, and marriage and family therapists.
 Each two-day conference will bring leading experts in the field of veterans mental health, as well as current and retired members of the military, to host a series of workshops and sit on a panel discussion on the assessment and treatment of veteran-specific issues.
 Exhibiting opportunities will also be available.

-The Veterans Mental Health Training Initiative and the NASW-NYS Nassau and Suffolk Divisions Presents
+Thank you for attending the Veterans Mental Health Training Initiative and the NASW-NYS Nassau and Suffolk Divisions'

 A Closer Look at Moral Injury: Existential Challenges Faced by Returning Veterans